O'Higgins and Maule continue to grow hand in hand with technology and innovation

 The growing importance of caliber

 The Maule Region has always been a territory of traditional crops, explains Fernando Medina.
-Except for the area of Curicó, Teno and Romeral, where there was a generational change and fresh capital arrived, the rest got on the bandwagon of the fruit industry only about 20 years ago.
-“In recent years it has taken flight and there is a boom.
-Hazelnuts started in 2001 and today there are already 20 hectares planted, while in the rest of the country there are about 30.
-The corn surface was 120 thousand hectares in the country and the Maule came to have 50%, today it is 30 thousand.
-But everything changed with irrigation and apple trees, pear trees, table grapes, blueberries have been added with great force, walnut and cherry trees”.
+Except for the area of Curicó, Teno and Romeral, where there was a generational change and fresh capital arrived, the rest got on the bandwagon of the fruit industry only about 20 years ago. «In recent years it has taken off and there is a boom.
+Hazelnuts started in 2001 and today there are already 20 thousand hectares planted, while in the rest of the country there are about 30 thousand.
+The corn surface was 120 thousand hectares in the country and Maule once had 50%, today it is 30 thousand.
+But everything changed with irrigation and apple trees, pear trees, table grapes, very strong blueberries, walnut trees and cherry trees have been introduced.

 Cherry trees have had explosive growth in the hands of Chinese consumption.
 It is estimated that 80% of national production goes to that destination and returns are increasing.
 But it is a demanding market.
-And every year it asks for fruits of greater caliber.
-“In China, red is the lucky color, gifts are wrapped in red paper, with a red ribbon and if they find a red cherry inside, it is the summum”, says Medina.
+And every year it asks for fruits of greater caliber. «In China red is the lucky color, the gifts are wrapped in red paper, with a red ribbon and if inside they find a red cherry it is the summum», says Medina.
 And he adds that every time they ask for larger sizes, at least 16 mm.
-"There are farmers who leave 60% of their production hanging in the plants, because the jumbo size is no longer at a good price, 5 years ago it sold very well, but today if it is not extra jumbo, it is not bought".
+"There are farmers who leave 60% of their production hanging on the plants, because the jumbo size no longer has a good price, 5 years ago it sold very well, but today if it is not extra jumbo, it is not bought".

 Something similar happens with blueberries.
 The Maule is the second region in production of the country after the Eighth, with a third of the more than 15 thousand hectares planted in the country.
 Chile is the world's leading exporter, with more than 100 one thousand tons per year.
 Peru is second in the southern hemisphere, with 26 thousand tons.
 But 4 or 5 years ago its production was practically nil.